-The Butterfly Tree charity was founded by Jane Kaye-Bailey after a during a visit to the Mukuni Village where she learnt about the decimation caused by HIV and AIDS in Zambia, every family had been affected.
+The Butterfly Tree charity was founded by Jane Kaye-Bailey in 2006.
+After a visit to the Mukuni Village Jane learnt about the decimation as a result of the HIV and AIDS pandemic in Zambia.
+Every family had been affected.
 Out of 1000 pupils in the school, almost half of them had lost one or both parents.
 Jane was determined to find a way to raise funds to help these vulnerable children.

 Charity Founding